joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/7025729/2026/02/05/wbc-2026-roster-reveal-takeaways/

 **Myles Garrett is NFL Defensive Player of the Year after record 23-sack season**\
-`Garrett, who was a wrecking ball for offenses during the 2025 regular season, was named Defensive Player of the Year for the second time.`\
+`Garrett, who was a wrecking ball for offenses during the Browns' regular season, was named Defensive Player of the Year for the second time.`\
 https://nytimes.com/athletic/7025648/2026/02/05/nfl-honors-awards-roundup-dpoy-opoy-comeback-player-rookie/

 **Smithsonian Folklife Festival Gives Way to Trump’s Patriotic Fair**\